This Slow Cooker Pork Tenderloin is covered in an easy garlic herb rub and drizzled with a honey balsamic glaze!

 - 2 teaspoons corn starch

-If your pork tenderloin is longer than your slow cooker, cut it in half crosswise (so you have two shorter pieces that will fit inside).
+- If your pork tenderloin is longer than your slow cooker, cut it in half crosswise (so you have two shorter pieces that will fit inside).
+If it fits, you can leave it whole.

-Move tenderloin from the slow cooker to a cutting board and let rest for 5 minutes before slicing.
-If desired, add additional corn starch and water to the juices to thicken further.
-Serve.
+- Move tenderloin from the slow cooker to a cutting board and let rest for 5 minutes before slicing.